The Moon Tarot Card Meanings (Upright/Reversed Interpretations)

 As The Moon speaks to our relationship (to our emotions), it can bring up feelings around loneliness and emotional confusion – what are you potentially projecting onto others?

-What does the upright Moon mean in a career reading?
+What does the Moon mean for your finances?

 Are you actually lost, or do you know the answer, deep down?
 The Moon indicates confusion and intuition, so maybe you feel like there are so many options and paths you don’t know where to start.